WHAT IS FACILITATION?

 - Records the thoughts and ideas of the group

 Following the meeting, the facilitator:

-- Compiles the meeting notes
+- Compiles the meeting notes and/or report

 - Provides the compiled notes to the coordinator for distribution to all meeting participants